pyhopper/pyhopper/docs/recipes/pruners.rst

     > Total             : 0.0404   : 6     : 44        : 59 ms
     > ========================================================

-A complete list of available cancelers can be found at :ref:`canceling-api-label`.
+A complete list of available pruners can be found at :ref:`pruning-api-label`.

-Manually canceling evaluations
+Manually pruning evaluations
 ===============================

-To manually cancel a runing evaluation we can raise a :meth:`pyhopper.CancelEvaluation` exception.
+To manually prune a running evaluation we can raise a :meth:`pyhopper.PruneEvaluation` exception.

 .. code-block:: python